 Bullying is Seriously Damaging

 Bullying doesn’t have to be physical to physically damage you.
 Those who are being bullied are frequently incredibly stressed as a result – and chronic stress is very bad for your body.
 Those being bullied are, as a consequence, likely to feel and perform at decidedly low-par, which may in turn encourage more bullying.
 This is obviously very bad.
 However, the stress and pain of bullying can provoke some very serious consequences for the psyche, including depression, anxiety, and other mental health problems, increased likelihood of substance abuse, isolation, and suicidal tendencies.
 Much of this leaves a more or less permanent scar on the victim’s psyche.
-A recent study by King’s College, London, revealed that victims of childhood bullying were still suffering the emotional, social, mental, and even physical effects of bullying aged 50.
+A study by King’s College, London, revealed that victims of childhood bullying were still suffering the emotional, social, mental, and even physical effects of bullying aged 50.
 Bullied individuals are likely to grow up with inferior cognitive and psychological health, are less likely to enter into successful relationships with other humans, are more likely to be unemployed, have a higher risk of suicide, and may even suffer reduced health in comparison to their non-bullied counterparts.
 Clearly this is a very serious issue.

 Tackling The Problem